CBN vs THC – what’s the difference?

 The “high” users get from taking cannabis is its most noticeable psychoactive effect.
 This cannabinoid is also the benchmark for evaluating the narcotic potential of cannabis material.
 The higher the THC content, the more narcotic the material is.

-For this reason, the 2018 Farm Bill stipulates that legal cannabis (hemp) cannot have more than 0.3% THC content by dry weight.
+For this reason, the 2018 Farm Bill stipulates that legal cannabis (hemp) cannot have more than 0.3 percent THC content by dry weight.
 In fact, this is the main difference between hemp and marijuana.

-The idea behind capping the THC content of hemp at 0.3% is to ensure the public does not access psychotropic cannabis products disguised as hemp.
-Any cannabis containing more than 0.3% THC is illegal on the federal level, however 38 states have legalized the plant in some form.
+The idea behind capping the THC content of hemp at 0.3 percent is to ensure the public does not access psychotropic cannabis products disguised as hemp.
+Any cannabis containing more than 0.3 percent.
+THC is illegal on the federal level; however, most states have legalized the plant in some form.

 How Do CBN and THC Work?

-All cannabinoids exert their effects via the human endocannabinoid system (ECS).
-This network of endogenous ligands or neurotransmitters, enzymes, and receptors collectively establishes and maintains body balance.
+All cannabinoids exert their effects via the endocannabinoid system (ECS).
+This network of endogenous ligands or neurotransmitters, enzymes, and receptors collectively establishes and maintains harmony throughout the body.

 The ECS is also involved in other critical functions such as learning and memory, reproduction, growth and development, eating, and metabolism.